mohitsuthar131/sql-data-warehouse-project/README.md

 # Data Warehouse and Analytics project

-Welcome to the Data Warehouse and Analytics project Building a modern warehouse with SQL Server, including ETL processes, data modeling, and analytics.
+Welcome to the Data Warehouse and Analytics project.
+Building a modern warehouse with SQL Server, including ETL processes, data modeling, and analytics.
 This project demonstrates a comprehensive Data Warehouse and Analytics solution, from building a data warehouse to generating actionable insights.
 Design portfolio projects that highlight industry best practices in data engineering and analytics.